scotentSD/insights/_docs/Content/02-covid-Post-During-Covid.md

 - Business offices were open and closed throughout 2020

 ## Variations
-- Local variations exist / existed around physical travel which would impact access to Offices
+- Local variations exist / existed around physical travel which would impact access to offices

 ## Supporting reports and other sources